NuevoFoundation/workshops/content/english/python-interactive/_index.md

 First step: Open up a new Repl.it document and create a main() function definition and function call.

+Note: If you're unfamiliar with Repl.it, take a look at the Python Turtle's Using Repl.it page for more information.

 ## Table of Contents
 <details>
 <summary>Sections</summary>